R&D Tax Credit in Georgia

 - Any unused credit can be carried forward for 10 years.

-- Georgia requires that the taxpayer file an application with the Georgia Department of Revenue at least 30 days before filing their company’s state income tax return, including extensions.
+- Georgia requires that the taxpayer file an application with the George Department of Revenue at least 30 days before filing their company’s state income tax return, including extensions.

 An Atlanta-based company designs and manufactures parts for the aerospace and aviation industry.
 The company began claiming both the federal and state R&D tax credit in 2015.